 Model and Debug Test Point Signals with HDL Coder™

 Test points are signals that you can use to easily debug and observe the simulation results at various points in your Simulink™ model.
 You can observe signals designated as test points with a Floating Scope block in a model.
 In Simulink™, you can designate any signal in a model as a test point.

-load_system('hdlcoder_test_points') open_system('hdlcoder_test_points/DUT/MaJ Counter')
+load_system('hdlcoder_test_points') open_system('hdlcoder_test_points/DUT/MaJ Counter') set_param('hdlcoder_test_points', 'SimulationCommand', 'update');

-To debug internal signals in this model, mark them as test points.
-For example, you can designate the output signal from the Logical acc block that performs the OR operation as a test point.
+For example, enter these commands to designate the output signal from the Logical acc block that performs the OR operation as a test point.

 portHandles = get_param('hdlcoder_test_points/DUT/MaJ Counter/Logical acc', 'portHandles'); outportHandle = portHandles.Outport; set_param(outportHandle,'TestPoint','on');

-The model has three additional test points.
+Simulink™ displays an indicator on each signal for which you enable the Test point setting.
+If you navigate the model, you see three additional test points.
 These test points are inside the Selection Logic subsystem, the Comparator Subsystem, and the Calculate Coefficients Subsystem blocks.

 Enable DUT Output Port Generation for Test Points

-After generating HDL code, to debug signals that are designated as test points, enable HDL DUT port generation for the signals.
+Before you generate HDL code, to debug signals that are designated as test points, enable HDL DUT port generation for the signals.
 When you generate code for the model, HDL Coder™ propagates these signals to the DUT as an additional output port.

-- On the HDL Code Generation > Global Settings > Ports tab, select Enable HDL DUT port generation for test points.
+- In the Configuration Parameters dialog box, on the HDL Code Generation > Global Settings > Ports tab, select Enable HDL DUT port generation for test points.

-To specify this setting at the command line, use the EnableTestpoints property.
+- At the command line, use the EnableTestpoints property.

-Before you generate HDL code, enable generation of the resource utilization report.
-When generating code, HDL Coder™ adds a code interface report that displays the test point ports with links to the corresponding test point signals in your Simulink™ model.
+If you want to see the mapping between test point ports in the HDL code and the test point signals in your model, enable generation of the code generation report.
+The report displays the test point ports with links to the corresponding test point signals in your Simulink™ model.

-To enable DUT output port generation for the hdlcoder_simulink_test_points model, in the Configuration Parameters dialog box, on the HDL Code Generation pane, select Generate resource utilization report.
+- In the Configuration Parameters dialog box, on the HDL Code Generation pane, select Generate resource utilization report.

 - To specify this setting at the command line, use the ResourceReport property.

-To generate HDL code, right-click the DUT Subsystem and select HDL Code > Generate HDL for Subsystem.
+- Right-click the DUT Subsystem and select HDL Code > Generate HDL for Subsystem.

 When you click the links in the test point ports, the code generator highlights the corresponding signals that you designated as test points in your Simulink™ model.
 Therefore, you can use the report to trace back from the test point port in the generated code to the test point signals in your Simulink™ model.